Donate

 Some years ago the highly respected Guy N. Woods aptly noted that:

 “[D]ivorce is a civil, legal action having nothing whatsoever to do with determining the moral and religious principles involved.
-It is the Lord’s edict, not man’s, that governs” (Gospel Advocate, December 7, 1978, p.
-771).
+It is the Lord’s edict, not man’s, that governs” (771).

-This factor absolutely must be taken into consideration in analyzing divorce/remarriage cases.
+This factor must be considered when analyzing divorce and remarriage cases.
 Consider some instances that illustrate the application of this truth.

 Who rules, God or man?